Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 Allen Cunningham

-Allen Cunningham is the Chief Operating Officer at Rivus.
-He brings more than twenty years of experience developing early-stage and venture-backed companies across a number of sectors, including biotechnology, information technology, and renewable energy.
-Allen has expertise in all aspects of early-stage company development, including operations management, intellectual property, product development, licensing and distribution, mergers and acquisition, and finance.
-Prior to Rivus, he co-founded and served as the CEO of Gencia Biotech.
-Allen graduated from the University of Virginia with a Bachelor of Arts in English.
+With more than 20 years of experience developing early-stage and venture-backed companies in the biotechnology, information technology, and renewable energy sectors, Allen Cunningham is a co-founder and Chief Executive Officer at Rivus.
+Mr. Cunningham has expertise in many aspects of early-stage company development, including operations management, intellectual property, product development, licensing and distribution, mergers and acquisition, and finance.
+Prior to Rivus, he co-founded and served as the Chief Executive Officer of Gencia Biotech.
+Mr. Cunningham graduated from the University of Virginia with a B.A. in English.

 Shaharyar Khan